sdenier/Articles/demystifying_git2.md

 ![](https://40.media.tumblr.com/b75b74d376b4600e0b8045b31329a873/tumblr_inline_nn7h819aHb1szbtyb_540.png)

-### More Than One Ancestor?
+### Advanced Git: More Than One Ancestor?

 The example above represents the most basic scenario.
 But as merges can be performed multiple times in the history of two branches, you can stumble upon less intuitive cases.
 Then the notion of **latest** common ancestor becomes important.

-_If we take the changeset from common ancestor B to G, it contains changes from D and G, but also from C through the previous merge E. But we do not want C changes since they are already in F. Instead, if we take the changeset from **latest** common ancestor C to G, we only have D and G changes, as well as the optional conflict resolution in E, all consolidated in the G snapshot._
+_If we take the changeset from common ancestor B to G, it contains changes from D and G, but also from C through the previous merge E. But we do not want C changes since they are already in F. Instead, if we take the changeset from **latest** common ancestor C to G, it only contains changes from D, E, and G, consolidated in G snapshot._

 ![](https://40.media.tumblr.com/a48b1b30698de0add452473fd8f5d540/tumblr_inline_nn7ee7XY1c1szbtyb_540.png)